Mets sign 3rd-round draft pick Matt Allan for $2.5 million

 “He is a tremendous high school talent.
 He’s somebody that we really manipulated our entire draft to try to bring into the organization,” first-year general manager Brodie Van Wagenen said.
 “This particular pitcher has a chance to be a No. 1 or No. 2 starter.
 An opportunity like that doesn’t present itself very often, and to take a pretty aggressive and unique draft strategy for the rest of the way, picks 4 through 10, is something that we were pretty eager and excited to pull off.”

-It wasn’t an entirely novel idea — other clubs have taken similar approaches under the current rules for signing draft picks.
+It wasn’t an entirely novel idea — other clubs have taken similar approaches in targeting a certain player under the current rules for signing draft picks.

-But some might call it risky.
+But the Mets really went all in with their long run on college seniors, and some might call it risky.

 “I think there are very few impact talents in any given draft, and it is a rare opportunity for a team to have a chance to get more than one of those impact talents,” Van Wagenen said.
 “The fact that we were able to get three is something we’re very proud of.”

-In the end, Allan gave up his college commitment to Florida to sign with the Mets.
+In the end, Allan gave up his college commitment to Florida to sign with the Mets for well above his slot value of $667,900.

 “Once kind of the situation was put in front of me, it was too good to pass up,” he said.
 “I’m super excited.”